gmiguel17/Phd_codes/Incommensurability_enabled_quasi-fractal_order_in_1D_narrow-band_moire_systems/Open_boundaries/READ_ME.md

 # Overview

 This is a c++ code performs Density Matrix Renormalization Group (DMRG) calculations using the iTensor library (https://itensor.org/).
-Includes calculations of the ground state energy, entanglement entropy, fidelity, and structure factor for the generalized Aubry-André-Harper model.
+Includes calculations of the ground state energy, entanglement entropy, fidelity, and structure factor for the generalized Aubry-André-Harper model, using open boundary conditions.

 ## Compilation